ZalehaAli/Data-Analytics-Portfolio/index.md

 <a href="pdf/World Happiness.pdf" target="_blank">View Excel Dashboard</a>

 ### Scope of Work -
-The main aim of the capstone project is to exhibit the five stages of the data lifecycle through the use of the tool: MS Excel.
+The main aim of the Capstone Project 1 is to exhibit the five stages of the data lifecycle through the use of the tool: MS Excel.
 Participants, as part of the capstone project, will have to exhibit the following:
 <br>
 * Data collection from various sources
 <br>